-The County Development Plan aims to ensure that the greatest share of projected population growth in the County is directed to the urban centres in the upper tiers of the Settlement Hierarchy such as Kilkenny City & Environs, Waterford Environs, the large town of New Ross and the district towns of Callan, Castlecomer, Thomastown and Graiguenamanagh with more limited development taking place in the small towns and villages of the County - development that is more closely linked to local growth rather than regional growth.
-This is consistent with the National Spatial Strategy and the Regional Planning Guidelines.
+The County Development Plan aims to ensure that the greatest share of projected population growth in the County is directed to urban centres in the upper tiers of the Settlement Hierarchy such as Kilkenny City and Environs, Waterford Environs, the large town of New Ross and the district towns of Callan, Castlecomer, Thomastown and Graiguenamanagh with more limited development taking place in the small towns and villages of the County - development that is more closely linked to local growth rather than regional growth.
+This is consistent with the NSS and RPGs.

-Therefore this LAP proposes no additional residential land over and above that zoned in the last Development Plan.
-Furthermore, the LAP proposes a Residential Phasing Sequence (i.e. phasing) for the release of residentially zoned land in order to ensure that the LAP accords with the County Settlement Strategy and policy framework contained in both the NSS and RPGs.
-The residentially zoned land in Kilmacow LAP has been reviewed to ensure that the quantum and scale of residential development projected to take place during the lifetime of the LAP, will be accommodated whilst at the same time allowing for a reasonable level of choice in location.
-In this regard, approximately 15.3 hectares of residential zoned land will be included in Phase 1, which will be released in this Local Area Plan period - 2009-2015.
-Please note that a portion of these Phase 1 lands (approx. 8.4 ha.) are zoned 'General Development' and therefore accommodate mixed-use development of which residential forms a component - please see Chapter 3.3 for further information on land use zoning.
-The priority for Phase 1 lands is the consolidation of the village centre.
+Therefore this LAP proposes no additional zoned land over and above that zoned in the last Development Plan.
+Furthermore, this LAP proposes phasing the release of zoned land in order to ensure that the LAP accords with the County Settlement Strategy and policy framework of NSS and RPGs.
+The residentially zoned land has been reviewed to ensure that the amount of residential development projected to take place within the lifetime of the LAP will be accommodated, whilst also allowing for a choice in location.
+In this regard, approximately 17 hectares of land are included in Phase 1 (14 hectares of Residential and 3 hectares of General Development).
+General Development is intended to provide for mixed use developments, see section 3.3 for further detail.

-Remaining residential zoned lands (approximately 29 ha.) are classified as Phase 2 and their future release will be subject to review at the time of the next Local Area Plan.
-The location of lands within Phase 1 and Phase 2 are mapped out on the Land Use Zoning & Phasing Map of this LAP (Map 1).
+Remaining Residential and General Development land (approximately 30 hectares - 2.18 of General Development and 28 of Phase 2 Residential) are classified as Phase 2.
+Phase 2 lands will not be released for development during the lifetime of this Plan.
+Their future release will be subject to review at the time of the next Local Area Plan.
+The location of Phase 1 and Phase 2 lands are shown on the Land Use and Phasing Map.